- Published in 1967

 Info about “All You Need Is Love”

-“All You Need Is Love” was later included on the US Magical Mystery Tour album and served as the moral for the Beatles’ 1968 animated film Yellow Submarine.
-Originally broadcast in black-and-white, the Our World performance was colourised for inclusion in the Beatles’ 1995 Anthology documentary series.
-While the song remains synonymous with the 1967 Summer of Love ethos and provided the foundation for Lennon’s legacy as a humanitarian, numerous critics found the message naive in retrospect, particularly during the 1980s.
-Since 2009, Global Beatles Day, an international celebration of the Beatles’ music and social message, takes place on 25 June each year in tribute to their Our World performance.
+“All You Need Is Love” was later included on the US Magical Mystery Tour album and was used as a moral in Yellow Submarine, a 1968 Beatles animated film.
+Despite its association with the Summer of Love ethos and Lennon’s legacy as a humanitarian, numerous critics found the song’s message naive in retrospect, particularly during the 1980s.
+In honor of the Beatles’ Our World performance, Global Beatles Day is celebrated every year on 25 June.

 - John Lennon – lead and backing vocals, harpsichord, banjo.